Interview: ACE Training execs discuss how to capitalise on NZ's new data centre region

-But while the new data centres will encourage the adoption of emerging technologies in order to take full advantage of Microsoft’s new investment, many organisations currently lack the skills and knowledge to effectively and efficiently drive their DX.
+But while the new data centers will encourage the adoption of emerging technologies in order to take full advantage of Microsoft's new investment, many organisations currently lack the skills and knowledge to effectively and efficiently drive their DX.

-One of the biggest benefits to organisations is potentially around data sovereignty and the reduction in risks of storing data in the cloud abroad, with an on-shore data centre giving Kiwi businesses greater peace of mind.
+One of the biggest benefits to organisations is potentially around data sovereignty and the reduction in risks of storing data in the cloud abroad, with an on-shore data center giving Kiwi businesses greater peace of mind.

 Another is that NZ businesses will now have local access to effectively unlimited scale data processing, at speed – which creates opportunities around using AI for example, to transform the way we do business.

 And it's not just big enterprises or government organisations that stand to benefit.
 Small to medium sized businesses should also find that by not storing everything on-premises, they have a more secure solution and the everyday things get better, faster and more cost-effective.

 It's also worth noting that Microsoft have sworn to be carbon neutral, as part of its commitment to becoming carbon negative by 2030.
 So that's a big plus for companies who are looking at ways to reduce their own carbon footprints.